JonathanKelsi/pwnable.kr/input.md

 ### network

 In the network stage, the program opens a socket on the port specified in the 67th argument.
-Then, it waits for a connection, and reads 4 bytes from the connection.
+Then, it waits for a connection, and reads 4 bytes from it.
 If the bytes are `\xde\xad\xbe\xef`, the program prints the flag.
 We can use netcat to connect to the port and send the bytes:

 ```python
 ...